What’s new on Netflix in August 2020 – all the shows and movies coming soon - TheNewsTrace

 The Rain season 3 The third and closing season of the Danish post-apocalyptic sequence

-The Seven Lethal Sins season 4 The fourth run of the in style anime, which has a unique studio behind it than beforehand
+The Seven Lethal Sins season 4 The fourth run of the common anime, which has a unique studio behind it than beforehand

 Friday seventh August